jcarr132/portfolio-site/content/about.md

 human factors in technology.

-I have a multi-disciplinary background that includes user experience, cognitive science, software development, quantitative and qualitative analysis, and Agile workflows.
+I have a multi-disciplinary background that includes user experience, cognitive science, neuroscience, software development, quantitative and qualitative analysis, and Agile frameworks.
 I earned the degrees of *Bachelor of Science in Psychology* from Trent University in 2015 and *Master of Applied Science in Human-Computer Interaction* from Carleton University in 2020.

 I am primarily interested in understanding the complex and evolving relationship between people and our technology; how we create and shape